 Too often, products that can seriously injure the people who use them reach the market.
 Hundreds or even thousands may be injured in a similar fashion.
 Many suffer serious injuries before a harmful drug or defective machine is appropriately restricted or taken off the market.
 The stakes are high for the manufacturers, who can stand to lose millions if their products are recalled or removed from the marketplace.
 The attorneys at The Law Offices of G. Martin Meyers, P.C. are prepared to fight against the powerful pharmaceutical companies and global corporations when they put their own interests ahead of your health and safety.

 When large numbers of people are injured in similar ways by a single product, a hazardous substance, or a disaster, the injured can join together in a Mass Tort lawsuit.
 While their injuries can vary in severity (and in some cases, the unsafe product has caused the user’s death), the injuries and fatalities can all be connected and traced back to a common cause.

 A Range of Mass Tort Successes

-In these cases, the Law Offices of G. Martin Meyers often works with attorneys throughout the country to take swift and aggressive action.
+In these cases, The Law Offices of G. Martin Meyers, P.C. often work with attorneys throughout the country to take swift and aggressive action.
 Mr. Meyers’ goal is always to achieve the best outcome for each individual plaintiff.
 In many cases, Mr. Meyers’ lifelong interest in science and engineering enhances his ability to explain to a judge or jury what happened and exactly how you or your loved one was harmed.
 Mr. Meyers has succeeded in helping hundreds of plaintiffs in a range of mass torts to recover the compensation they deserve.